thewhodidthis/twitter/README.md

 ## usage

-Please create an [`.npmrc`](https://docs.npmjs.com/files/npmrc#per-project-config-file) with your API credentials to test or to get the enclosed example working locally.
+Consider creating an [`.npmrc`](https://docs.npmjs.com/files/npmrc#per-project-config-file) with your API credentials to test or to get the enclosed examples working locally.

 ```npmrc
 # Sample .npmrc